Academic Registry>Examinations>Research Viva Voce

 What happens once I have submitted my thesis?

-You will be given a receipt from Academic Registry as you submit your thesis.
 Your thesis will be processed through Turnitin.
-The Turnitin report is then submitted to the Chair of the Examination Board and could be forwarded to the Examiners along with your thesis.
+The Turnitin report is then submitted to members of the University Research Degrees Group and, once approved, the thesis will be forwarded to the Examiners along with a poll to arrange a date for your examination.

 VIVA VOCE